The Lookup Table

 o specify the 'stub', 'significance', 'row-sort by', 'row sort type', 'col-sort by', 'col-sort type', 'do not sort', 'statistics', 'format manual', 'percent decimals', 'number decimals', and 'destination'

-The anchor can be any text which uniquely identifies a specific table.
-OfficeReports finds the table which contains the content we want in the linked table by searching for the 'anchor' text in the first 4 columns of all worksheets.
+The identifier can be any text which uniquely identifies a specific table.
+OfficeReports finds the table which contains the content we want in the linked table by searching for the 'identifier' text in the first 4 columns of all worksheets.

 The linked table will contain the banner categories in the order specified.
 You do not have to specify them in the same order as displayed in the aggregate table!